mikemunsell/ml_ido_price_setting/README.md

 empirical reset inflation exercise) is ignored by git due to the size of the dataset
 * `fig_table_notebooks/` folder contains Ipython notebooks that provide the all code required to reproduce the tables and figures from the manuscript.
-* `manuscript/` folder contains .tex code for manuscript, as well as most recent PDF
+* `manuscript/` folder contains .tex code for manuscript, as well as most recent PDF.